esper-io/dev-docs/docs/home/devicesdk.md

 Returns an instance of `UsbPermissionManager` which can be used for granting or denying USB device/accessory access permissions to packages.

 :::warning Requirements
-Only available x86, x86_64 and arm64 GSI devices running Esper Foundation for Android.
+Only available for x86, x86_64 and arm64 GSI devices running Esper Foundation for Android.
 :::

 **Usage**